 The Fastenal (FAST) chart shows five divergences for the Chaikin Oscillator in 2010.
 The default settings (3,10) produce a rather sensitive oscillator that will generate many divergences.
 The key is to differentiate the robust signals from the bogus signals by waiting for confirmation.
 Even with a bullish divergence, selling pressure outweighs buying pressure until there is a cross above the zero line.
 Buying pressure dominates until there is a cross into negative territory.

 The green lines show the Chaikin Oscillator forming a higher low as the stock forms a lower low for a bullish divergence.
 The green dotted lines show when the indicator moves into positive territory to confirm the signal.
-The mid February, early September and late November signals were great.
-The mid June buy signal would have resulted in a whipsaw and there was not much weakness after the October sell signal from the bearish divergence.
+The mid-February, early September and late November signals were great; the mid-June buy signal, however, resulted in a whipsaw.
+There was not much weakness after the October sell signal from the bearish divergence.

-A bearish divergence forms when price moves to a new high and the Chaikin Oscillator fails to confirm this higher highs.
-This failure reflects less buying pressure that can sometimes foreshadow a bearish reversal on the price chart.
+A bearish divergence forms when price moves to a new high and the Chaikin Oscillator fails to confirm this higher high.
+This failure reflects lessened buying pressure, which can sometimes foreshadow a bearish reversal on the price chart.
 Confirmation comes when the oscillator moves into negative territory.

 The Chaikin Oscillator is a momentum indicator for the Accumulation Distribution Line.
-Basically, the Chaikin Oscillator turbo charges the Accumulation Distribution Line by measuring momentum.
+Basically, the Chaikin Oscillator turbo-charges the Accumulation Distribution Line by measuring momentum.
 Signals are more frequent and often easier to quantify using the Chaikin Oscillator.
-As an money flow oscillator it can be used in conjunction with pure price oscillators, such as MACD or RSI.
+As a money flow oscillator, it can be used in conjunction with pure price oscillators, such as MACD or RSI.
 As with all indicators, the Chaikin Oscillator should not be used as a stand-alone indicator.